 For Experienced Developers

-We assume you're already familiar with Elixir, Phoenix, and Elm and now you want to apply that knowledge in a broader context.
+We assume you're already familiar with Elixir, Phoenix, and either Elm or Vue.js and now you want to apply that knowledge in a broader context.
 This isn't an introductory course focused on syntax, vocabulary, and basic concepts.
 Rather, we take things up a notch to focus on design, integration, and advanced features.

 From Mike & Nicole